sveinung/writings/maintainable_backbone_tests.md

 both cluttered and difficult to understand.
 Additionally, we often end up duplicating DOM selectors and Ajax responses.

-In this blog post we'll show one way one writing clean and maintainable tests for Backbone views.
+In this blog post we'll show one way of writing clean and maintainable tests for Backbone views.

 The example